 If paranoia dissipates when you stop taking the addictive drugs, it is an indication that the paranoia was drug-induced.

-In most cases, paranoia, among other side effects of cocaine use disorder, is best treated in a drug treatment center.
+In most cases, paranoia, among other side effects of a cocaine use disorder, is best treated in a drug treatment center.
 Find treatment for crack cocaine addiction today.